ThinhUMP/PD1_PDL1/README.md

 # PDL1

-# **Application of Molecular Similarity, Neural Networks and GNINA molecular docking for PD-L1 inhibitors Virtual Screening**
+# **Innovative Virtual Screening of PD-L1 Inhibitors: The Synergy of Molecular Similarity, Neural Networks, and GNINA Docking**

 ![The workflow of the study](https://github.com/ThinhUMP/PD1_PDL1/blob/main/Image/Result/Artboard%201.png)